 These are just a few avenues you can venture down but with a little imagination I am sure you can come up with dozens more.
-Many of my students incorporate their practice into there present life, Baker, Innkeepers, Coffee House Owner, Farmers, etc..
+Many of my students incorporate their practice into their present life, Baker, Innkeepers, Coffee House Owner, Farmers, etc..

 Does your Program fill the American Herbalists Guild Requirements?

 Yes, a lot of them, but the AHG requires more than one course if you read the experience and requirements necessary to qualify.
 The AHG also requires time and hands on experience.
-The AHG professional requirements ask for extensive materia medicas (which we give you a firm grasp of and start you with a good percentage of the AHG required ones), anatomy, case studies, practitioner experience.
+The AHG professional requirements ask for extensive materia medicas (which we give you a firm grasp of and start you with a good percentage of the AHG required ones), anatomy, case studies, and practitioner experience.
 We offer you venues for all of this but it depends on the student also.
 To fulfill their requirements you have to be willing to do the work also.
 I believe the point of the AHG requirements to insure a solid and diverse education.
 You can with our program apply for student membership with the AHG upon enrollment.

 What about Aromatherapy recognition?

 Students can apply to take the ARC exam, this is the Aromatherapy Registration Council.

-Are their any added fees for calls to teacher, homework grading, testing, etc?
+Are there any added fees for calls to teacher, homework grading, testing, etc?

 No, all of the fees are clearly marked out.
 The course price is all inclusive.
 Except for the transcript and certificate fee.
 Students can for free get a digital copy of the certificate, a paper copy is $30.00.
 We found most of our students wanted a digital certificate to include in resumes, etc..
 This is the same for transcripts, a free copy can be sent digitally.

 Do I have to take a level one course before a level two?